WJehee/HLTV-web-scraper/README.md

 # Web Scraper hltv

-A simple web scraper that parses hltv.org for recently played CSGO matches and puts the results of the match inside an sqlite database.
+A web scraper for https://hltv.org